 Legality: Laws and regulations vary widely, so a program that works well in one location may not be legally feasible somewhere else.
 Furthermore, different organizations and entities have different levels of legal authority.
-For example, a program to reduce smoking by implementing high taxes tobacco products can only be enacted by a governing entity with the ability to levy taxes.
+For example, a program to reduce smoking by implementing high taxes on tobacco products can only be enacted by a governing entity with the ability to levy taxes.

-After considering the feasibility factors above and in consultation with their respective communities, each hospital selected its own top priorities.
-Table 23 below reflects the region-specific priorities for each Parkview hospital.
+After considering the feasibility factors above, each hospital selected its own top priorities.
+Table 25 below reflects the region-specific priorities for each Parkview hospital.
 Note, obesity is a region wide priority.